bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 I can say it better than those two guys just did.
 So thanks for bringing us on, man.
-If anybody wants to find the opVault paper, you can just go to my Twitter at JamesOB.
+If anybody wants to find the `OP_VAULT` paper, you can just go to my Twitter at JamesOB.
 It's linked right there.

 NVK: 01:53:28